tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/小米通道接入_intl_en.md

 ﻿## Operation Scenarios
 The Mi push channel is a system-level push channel officially provided by Mi.
-On a Mi phone, push messages can be delivered through Mi's system channel without opening the app.
+On a Mi phone, push messages can be delivered through Mi's system channel without opening the application.

 !
 - The Mi channel supports arrival callback and passthrough (arrival unguaranteed) but not click callback.